 Judiciary employees are held to the highest standards of conduct in the performance of their duties and must conduct themselves so as to avoid even the appearance of any impropriety.
-All officials, including judges, chief probation officers, chief pretrial services officers, procurement liaison officers, the PE, COs, procurement officials, circuit librarians, and their subordinates must exercise due care in oversight and use of procurement within their purview.
+All officials, including judges, chief probation officers, chief pretrial services officers, procurement liaison officers, the PE, COs, procurement officials, circuit librarians, and their subordinates must exercise due care in the oversight and execution of procurement actions within their purview.
 All employees must conduct all dealings with potential offerors and contractors in a manner so that no favoritism or competitive advantage is given to one business over another in dealing with the judiciary.